IPod Nano: Reception

-The size of the package was reduced 50 percent with the introduction of the 2nd generation.
-The 4th and 5th generation packaging mimics this packaging, while the 3rd generation used a larger but otherwise similar version of it.
+The size of the package was reduced 50 percent with the introduction of the second generation.
+The packaging of the fourth- and fifth-generation models mimics this packaging, while the third generation used a larger but otherwise similar version of it.

 The initial consumer response to the iPod Nano was overwhelmingly positive and sales were heavy.
-The Nano sold its first million units in 17 days, helping Apple Inc. to a record billion-dollar profit in 2005.
+The Nano sold its first million units in 17 days, helping Apple to a record billion-dollar profit in 2005.

 Apple's release of the iPod Nano as a replacement for the iPod Mini was viewed by many as a risky move.
 Steve Jobs argued that the iPod Nano was a necessary risk since competitors were beginning to catch up to the iPod Mini in terms of design and features, and believed the iPod Nano would prove to be even more popular and successful than the iPod Mini.

 Durability and repairability

 Within days of the Nano's release, some users reported damage to the Nano, suggesting that the LCD screen had become so scratched that it was unreadable, even when the backlight was on.
-Many reported fine scratches on Nanos, caused by microfiber cloths.
+Many reported fine scratches on Nano models, caused by microfiber cloths.
 Other owners reported that their Nano's screen cracked without use of excessive force.

 On September 27, 2005, Apple confirmed that a small percentage ("less than 1/10 of 1 percent") of iPod Nanos shipped with a faulty screen and agreed to replace any that had cracked screens, but denied the iPod Nano was more susceptible to scratching than prior iPods.
 Apple started shipping iPod Nanos with a protective sleeve to protect them from scratches.
 In October 2005 a class action lawsuit was filed against Apple, with the plaintiffs seeking reimbursement for the device, legal fees, and "unlawful or illegal profits" from sales of the iPod Nano.
 Lawyers for the plaintiffs claimed that the devices "scratch excessively during normal usage, rendering the screen on the Nanos unreadable, and violating state consumer protection statutes".
 Similar lawsuits were later filed in Mexico and the United Kingdom.

 In early 2009, Apple was in the process of settling a court case over the scratched iPod Nano screens.
 It was suggested that Apple should set aside $22 million to refund users.
 At the time, it required a Judge's sign-off on the terms by April 28, 2009.
 Some commentators such as BusinessWeeks Arik Hesseldahl have criticized the lawsuits.
-Hesseldahl dismissed them as "stupid" and suggested that they benefitted "no one but the trial lawyers," but also suggested that Apple could have avoided litigation by offering "full refunds on unwanted Nanos" instead of charging a re-stocking fee and lengthening the return period from 14 days (when purchased through Apple retail or online) to 30 or 60 days.
+Hesseldahl dismissed them as "stupid" and suggested that they benefitted "no one but the trial lawyers", but also suggested that Apple could have avoided litigation by offering "full refunds on unwanted Nanos" instead of charging a re-stocking fee and lengthening the return period from 14 days (when purchased through Apple retail or online) to 30 or 60 days.